MIT-Emerging-Talent/ET6-CDSP-group-21-repo/README.md

 named entity recognition sometimes flagged company or location names that appeared fabricated or oddly placed.

-Topic modeling and sentiment analysis (which have been completed) helped identify recurring themes such as exaggerated job benefits, promises of remote work, and overly positive tones.
-These emotional or thematic markers differ from more neutral or balanced wording found in legitimate listings.

 ### Visual Evidence

 #### Word Frequency Distribution